lbussy/brew-bubbles/docs/installation/index.rst

 Windows-Based Platforms
 ```````````````````````

 Espressif's Flash Download tool is the recommended method for Windows platforms.
-Download_ directly from Espressif's website.
+Download_ it directly from Espressif's website.
 Unzip the tool to a convenient folder and execute the application (named `flash_download_tools_v3.6.7.exe` at the time of writing.)

-You will see a console window and a main screen:
+You will see a console window and the main screen:

 .. figure:: Splash.PNG
    :scale: 60%